 - Tenshin Shoden Katori Shinto-ryu

 Jujutsu started to evolve at a high rate during the peaceful time of the Edo period.
-Later on, many martial arts would derivate from Jujutsu like Judo, Sambo, and of course, BJJ.
+It became increasingly an unarmed self-defense system, moving away from its military purpose.

 What Is BJJ?

-BJJ is a grappling martial art with no striking, and the entire emphasis is on ground fighting.
-It has origins in Judo and Jujutsu, and its story began in the 1920s.
-At the time, judoka Matsuo Maeda made a trip to Brazil to spread Judo.
+BJJ is a grappling martial art with its entire emphasis on ground fighting.
+It originates in Judo and Jujutsu, and its story began in the 1920s.
+At the time, a master called Matsuo Maeda traveled to Brazil to spread Judo.

-His students, Carlos and Helio Gracie would later use Judo as a base.
-They added advanced ground fighting techniques.
-In some way, they moved the emphasis of Judo from powerful throws to ground fighting using chokes, joint locks, and positioning.
+Carlos and Helio Gracie became his students and would later use the skills learned as a base to create a new style.
+They moved the emphasis of Judo from powerful throws to ground fighting using chokes, joint locks, and positioning and implemented the guard, thus creating their version of jiu-jitsu.

 Although it has been around since the 1920s, BJJ started to rise outside of Brazil with the birth of modern MMA fighting.
-In fact, most people associate BJJ with cage fighting, and for the right reason.
+In fact, most people associate BJJ with cage fighting, and this is no coincidence.

-Thanks to Royce Gracie, who won 3 UFC tournaments, BJJ emerged as the best.
+Thanks to Royce Gracie, who won 3 of the first 4 UFC tournaments, BJJ emerged as the best.
 Thanks to its success in MMA, the popularity of BJJ exploded in the 90s and 2000s.
-It is by far the most popular grappling martial art practiced by all ages and genders in modern times.

 Japanese Jujutsu vs. BJJ — What Are The Differences?

-Jujutsu and BJJ share a lot of techniques and strategies in common.
-In fact, they may even look the same in the eyes of the layman.
-But at the same time, these two are separate martial arts that differ in many aspects.
+Jujutsu and BJJ share a lot of techniques and strategies and look alike, but at the same time, these two are separate martial arts, different in many aspects.
 Here is all you need to know:

 History And Origins